 The Flow Channel possesses a rectangular (50x30 mm) geometry and contains a heatable airflow, which is induced by either a compressor or a vacuum pump.
 Using a bypass channel and multiple control valves, the flow can be set to a desired velocity.
 A pre and main filter precipitate evaporated test fluid.
 The test chamber, which is built in a modular way, is located in the rear part of the rig.
 There, the test fluid can be applied to a foil heater using a syringe pump and is driven along the foil by shear forces of the airflow.
 A high-speed infrared camera below the heater captures the wall temperature profile.
 A monochrome camera above the heater records the dynamics of the fluid film.
 Additionally, multiple thermocouples, optical accesses and sensors for mass flow and total pressure are integrated into the rig.

 Experimental data are provided to B01 (Gambaryan-Roisman) to validate numerical models and simulation.
 The formed deposits are examined via a 3D confocal microscope as well as via REM, EDXS and, if necessary, TEM.
 They can then be compared to the engine-produced deposits of C02 (Kubach/Koch) and the deposits of the exhaust gas system of C04 (Deutschmann).
 An optical access to the flow channel allows TDLAS measurements in cooperation with A05 (Wagner).

-- Hänichen, P., Stephan, P.: Experimental Investigations of Film Evaporation of Methylnaphthalene with Deposit Formation.
-9th World Conference on Experimental Heat Transfer, Fluid Mechanics and Thermodynamics (2017).
+- Hänichen, P., Stephan, P.: Experimental investigations of film evaporation of methylnaphthalene with deposit formation.
+9th World Conference on Experimental Heat Transfer, Fluid Mechanics and Thermodynamics, Foz do Iguaçu, Brazil, 2017.